 The ankle is a complex joint made up of multiple pieces working together to allow the foot to move.
 All these moving parts also make the ankle prone to injury.
 In fact, ankle sprains and fractures (breaks) are among the most common injuries for Americans, impacting millions each year.
-Often, these injuries occur during exercise or athletics and can happen from simple falls, twists, or missteps.
-Furthermore, both injuries can interfere with the ability to bear weight on the leg and can result in acute bruising, swelling, and tenderness in the area.
-The two injuries are so similar they are often mistaken for one another.
+Often, these injuries happen during exercise or sports.
+Furthermore, simple falls, twists, or missteps are common causes of each.
+Both injuries may make it difficult to bear weight.
+They can each also result in bruising, swelling, and tenderness.
+In fact, the two injuries are so similar they are often mistaken for one another.
 So, how can you tell an ankle sprain from an ankle fracture?
 We’ll discuss this and more in the following post.
 Also, don’t miss our recent post about how to tell the difference between a sprained ankle and a rolled ankle.

 First, we will explain what ankle sprains and ankle fractures are.
 Then, we’ll go over the differences between the two, including how they are treated.
 Finally, we’ll let you know when it’s time to see a doctor.

 What is an ankle sprain?